Overview

 3

 This course explores the various sectors of the hospitality and tourism industry, the links between the sectors, and the benefits and impact of the industry on the economy, the environment and employment.
 Topics include hospitality and tourism careers, health and wellness in the industry, and the hospitality mindset.
-Considering customer satisfaction and pride of place, you will identify areas fundamental to the successful planning and development of a destination.
+With consideration to customer satisfaction and pride of place, you will identify areas fundamental to the successful planning and development of a destination.

 3

-This course will prepare you with appropriate certifications for applied learning environments and the workplace.
-Certifications include Food and Safety Sanitation (FSAN), ProServe liquor service training, Workplace Hazardous Materials Information System (WHMIS) training and White Hat Academy training for employees in Calgary’s tourism industry.
-You will complete these certifications as part of the course.
+This course will prepare you for applied learning environments and the workplace with appropriate certifications.
+Certifications include Food and Safety Sanitation (FSAN), ProServe liquor service training, Workplace Hazardous Materials Information System (WHMIS) training and White Hat Academy training for employees in Calgary's tourism industry.
+You will complete these certifications as part the course.

 1.5

 This course provides an overview of Canadian and international laws applicable to the hospitality and tourism industry that will explain your legal and ethical responsibilities in a guest environment.
-Topics include travellers’ rights in Canada and abroad, the basics of Canadian law, contract law, employment law and business legal structure, and liability and dispute resolution.
-To help with decision-making, you will explore risk assessment tools and the practicalities of negligence for both personal injury and food and beverage service.
+Topics include travellers' rights in Canada and abroad, the basics of Canadian law, contract law, employment law and the legal structure of business, as well as liability and dispute resolution.
+To help with decision making, you will explore risk assessment tools and the practicalities of negligence for both personal injury and food and beverage service.

 3

-This course includes the foundational knowledge and skills required by HR Professionals and business managers.
-This course includes an overview of human resource management, human resource planning, employee compensation and benefits, recruitment, selection and training of employees, performance management, government regulation and health and safety in the workplace.
+Human Resource (HR) Management includes the foundational knowledge and skills required by HR Professionals and business managers.
+This course includes an overview of the field of human resource management, along with human resource planning, employee compensation and benefits, recruitment, selection and training of employees, performance management, government regulation and health and safety in the workplace.

 3

-This course provides tools and tests to explore your personality styles, biases and communication preferences to build deeper cross-cultural understanding and strong team dynamics.
-Topics include self-awareness, strategies to maintain health and wellness, cross-cultural communication and group norm setting.
+This course provides you with tools and tests to explore your own personality styles, biases and communication preferences to build deeper cross-cultural understanding and strong team dynamics.
+Topics include self-awareness, strategies to maintain health and wellness, cross cultural communication and group norm setting.
 These foundational concepts will support further communication studies.

 3